 Use a door mat

-One of our pet peeves is tracking dirt and debris inside my tent.
+One of our pet peeves is tracking dirt and debris inside our tent.
 We like ‘clean’ camping.
-One way to help keep your tent clean is to place a door mat outside my tent door – or doors if you’re using multiple entrances.
+One way to help keep your tent clean is to place a door mat outside your tent door – or doors if you’re using multiple entrances.

 Pack a broom

 We mentioned in a previous pro-tip that we like clean camping.
 One key piece of our camping gear is a broom and dustpan.
 We take this whenever we go camping.
 It’s been used for cleaning out tents, sweeping out truck beds, and even removing snow from the top of our tent.
 You might consider cutting down your broom handle to shorten it.
 Makes it easier to pack, takes up less space, and works just as good cleaning whatever we need to sweep out.

 We picked up this tip from good ‘ol Dad.
 He’s got some bad knees, and one of the challenges with pitching a tent is you need to kneel frequently – whether you’re staking out your tent, or rolling it up, you’ll spend a little time on your knees.
 For those of you who have bad knees – or just don’t like kneeling on rocks and pebbles, keep a pair of knee pads with your camping gear.
 They make a hard, uneven ground much more pleasant.